Think You’re a Victim of Identity Theft?

 The early signs of identity theft―when someone fraudulently uses your name, Social Security number, or a credit card number―are unsettling enough to cause panic.
 Bills don't arrive as expected, or bills show up for credit cards you've never applied up for.
 You're denied a credit card for no apparent reason or you start getting calls or letters about purchases you didn't make.

 It’s a scary situation that millions of Americans are becoming all too familiar with.
-In fact, the Federal Trade Commission (FTC) estimates there are as many as nine million victims of identity theft each year.

 What to do if Your Identity is Stolen